Openflow protocol

 Finally, there is an exciting mechanism where a packet can be processed through what is known as a GROUP.
 With OpenFlow 1.1+, the OpenFlow forwarding model included the functionality of GROUPS.
 Groups enhance the previous OpenFlow forwarding model.
 However, enhanced forwarding mechanisms like ECMP Load Balancing cannot be completed in OpenFlow 1.0.
 For this reason, the ONF implemented OUTPUT GROUPS.

 A Group is a set of buckets, and a Bucket is a set of actions.
 For example, an action could be output to port, set VLAN tag, or push/pop MPLS tag.
-Groups can contain several buckets; bucket 1 could send to port 1, and bucket 2 to port 2 but also add a tag.
+Groups can contain several buckets; bucket 1 could be sent to port 1, and bucket 2 to port 2, but it could also add a tag.

 This adds granularity to OpenFlow forwarding and enables additional forwarding methods.
 For example, sending to all buckets in a group could be used for selective multicast, or sending to one bucket in a group could be used for load balancing across LAG or ECMP.